I'm an Indian biologist-turned science journalist and an Assistant Editor at The Scientist.

 My articles have appeared in Scientific American, Knowable Magazine, New Scientist, Live Science, and The Hindu among others.
-I'm a science journalism intern with The Scientist since May 2024.
+More about me.

 If you have a story tip, or want to commission work, please feel free to reach out.